matthullstrung/gaze-estimation/README.md

 # Gaze Direction Estimation

-Independent Study Project at Stevens Institute of Technology.
+Independent Study Project at Stevens Institute of Technology (Fall 2022).

 Report can be found at [report.pdf](report.pdf)